 I have heard numerous reports in the media where they make mention of the "live flu virus" in the flu vaccine, specifically "flu-mist."
 This is mentioned in conjunction with a warning to avoid contact with this and that (yadda, yadda) for a certain time period.
 This confuses me.
 I was under the impression that the flu vaccines contain dead viruses and that it was not possible to catch the flu from the vaccine.
 Which is it?

-You can also find more information on flu vaccinations at the Advisory Committee for Immunization Practices (ACIP) website.
-Finally, if you still have questions about how to best vaccinate yourself for flu this year, or whether you want to go that route at all, you can make an appointment with your health care provider to discuss your particular situation.
+Hopefully this cleared up some of the mist enshrouding FluMist.
+If you’re interested in further reading on flu vaccines, check out the CDC's Advisory Committee for Immunization Practices (ACIP).
+Finally, if you still have questions about how to best vaccinate and protect yourself against flu this year, you can make an appointment with your health care provider to discuss your particular situation.

 Kudos to you for asking questions about vaccines — calling the shots on your personal health is always in season!Alice!